joelpimienta/CDL_FireSeverity/README.md

 ## Requirements

-This repo assumes you have already installed R, Python (or other distribution like Anaconda), and RStudio.
-If you have not installed these tools, please install them before proceeding.
+**This repo assumes you have already installed R, Python (or another distribution like Anaconda), and RStudio.
+If you have not installed these tools, please install them before proceeding.**

 - [R](https://cran.r-project.org/)
 - [Python](https://www.python.org/)